This Is How We Protect the Climate

 - Through continued participation in CDP we disclose a high level of details on our climate related activities and progress

 - We are committed to implement the recommendations of the Taskforce on Climate related Financial Disclosure (TCFD) and use the framework as guidance to disclose climate relevant information.
+We are using two scenarios incl. one Paris agreement aligned scenario for our quantitative scenario analysis our quantitative scenario analysis (SSP1-2.6 and SSP3-7.0.)

 1 entire Scope 1-3 emissions.
 Scope 3 includes all categories defined in the GHG protocol